-- 1.1 That Cabinet recommend to Council, that from the 1st April 2024 a council tax premium is charged (in addition to normal council tax) on long term empty and substantially unfurnished properties as follows: - > Properties empty after 12 months and up to 5 Years = 100% Premium - Properties empty between 5 and up to 10 years = 200% Premium - Properties empty over 10 years = 300% Premium - 1.2 That Cabinet recommend to Council, that from 1st April 2025 a 100% council tax premium is charged (in addition to normal council tax) on properties classed as 2nd Homes. - 1.3 From 2024/25, in the Quarterly reports to Cabinet on the outturn there will be a clear and transparent report on the council tax performance, including additional income secured through the proposed changes to the premium.
+- 1.1 that from the 1st April 2024 a council tax premium is charged (in addition to normal council tax) on long term empty and substantially unfurnished properties as follows: - Properties empty after 12 months and up to 5 Years = 100% Premium - > Properties empty between 5 and up to 10 years = 200% Premium - Properties empty over 10 years = 300% Premium - 1.2 that from 1st April 2025 a 100% council tax premium is charged (in addition to normal council tax) on properties classed as 2nd Homes. - 1.3 that from 2024/25, Quarterly outturn reports to Cabinet will include a clear and transparent summary on the council tax performance, including additional income secured through the proposed changes to the premium.